DEFINING A DISABILITY:

 What are academic adjustments/accommodations?

-Appropriate academic adjustments or accommodations create an equal access to education, as long as it doesn't require a substantial change in an essential element of the curriculum.
+Appropriate academic adjustments or reasonable accommodations create an equal access to education, as long as it doesn't require a substantial change in an essential element of the curriculum.
 This is determined by the institution.

 What should I do if I have a disability and want to receive accommodations?